 About 750 acres of corn silage were planted in 2018 to evaluate interseeding and various cover crop mixes.

 One farm in central Maine adopted cover crops and no-till system in 2018 and documented improved overall corn silage yields by 50%.

-In 2017, about 400 acres of corn silage were planted to evaluate an interseeder constructed by a participating farmer using a 5 way cover crop seed mixture at various corn maturities.
+In 2017, about 400 acres of corn silage were planted to evaluate an interseeder constructed by a participating farmer using a five-way cover crop seed mixture at various corn maturities.

 Also in 2017, one farm enrolled in NRCS “Adaptive Management” to evaluate no-till corn in rotation with sod crop as compared to traditional tillage on 25 acres.

-In 2016, 180 new acres of alternative summer annual crops (Forage Sorghum and or Millet) were successfully planted in Maine as part of this project.
+In 2016, 180 new acres of alternative summer annual crops (Forage Sorghum and or Millet) were successfully planted in Maine as part of this project (photo below).

 Over 500 acres of airplane seeded cover crops were sown in central Maine on corn ground by producers that had never used cover crops before.

 Two new no-till farms were established with an additional 750 acres planted in No-till for 2016.

 Milestone Activities and Participation Summary

 - Using cover crops for forage – particularly small winter grains